twrecked/hass-aarlo/README.md

 The component supports the standard _Arlo Light_, _Arlo Baby Light_ and
 _Arlo Pro 3 Floodlight_.

-There is one quirk, on all lights but the _Arlo Pro 3 Floodlight_ you can adjust the brightness of a light while it is on but the change will not happen until you turn the light off and back on again.
+There is one quirk; on all lights but the _Arlo Pro 3 Floodlight_ you can adjust the brightness of a light while it is on but the change will not take effect until you turn the light off and back on again.
 This how the official web interface works.

 <a name="configuration-switch"></a>
 ### Switch Configuration